 After Dam Failure, Thousands Flee In Myanmar

-Floodwaters are washing over residential areas in Myanmar's Bago region, driving thousands of people from their homes, after a dam failed.
+Floodwaters are washing over residential areas in Myanmar's Bago region, driving thousands of people from their homes after a dam failed.

-According to Reuters, officials say more than 50,000 people have had to flee the area.
+According to Reuters, officials say more than 50,000 people have had to flee.

-And authorities fear that thousands of people may still be trapped in their homes, Agence France-Presse reported.
+Authorities fear that thousands of people may still be trapped in their homes, Agence France-Presse reported.
 Rescuers are working "into the night to try to ferry residents out."

 "The (spillway) of the dam was broken and flooded the two villages close to the highway," the fire department said, according to Reuters.

-Photos released from the area show residents wading through murky water, carrying babies and helping to steady elderly evacuees.
-According to the local news site Frontier Myanmar, the fire department said that in some areas, the flood water is three feet deep.
-It added that rescue workers say the levels have receded somewhat but they're concerned about the possibility of more rain.
+Photos from the area show residents wading through murky water, carrying babies and helping to steady elderly evacuees.
+According to the local news site Frontier Myanmar, the fire department said that in some areas, the floodwater is 3 feet deep.
+It added that rescue workers say the levels have receded somewhat, but they're concerned about the possibility of more rain.

 "If you go to my house, there are no belongings left," farmer Aung Aung told Reuters.
 His village, Kone Gyi Lan Sone, has flooded.